Gibberlings3/transitions/README.md

 Scrolling text to cut scene before dream movie starts or after it ends Group reactions to new dream
 Access to a palace physician/cleric
-Conversation between Caelar and PC prior to first attack where she asks for his/her help with her cause Duke Eltan romance
+Conversation between Caelar and PC prior to first attack where she asks for his/her help with her cause to have Caelar's surprise at the PC's reluctance to help her seem a bit more reasonable.
+Duke Eltan romance
-A house across from the Flaming Fist HQ for Eltan to offer as a reward Make sure all NPCs that joined the PC during BG1 still have their equipment if they show up in Sod or BG2 Distribute group's possessions from the end of SoD to stores in Athkatla Make sure new bhaal-spawn powers are removed during BG2 and all are added back in at the end Clean up unique items that might be duplicated due playing areas out of normal sequence Make sure there are consequenses to returning to BG before name is cleared Allow for actual transition to dual-class mage from single classed Imoen during her training with Duke Liia
+A house across from the Flaming Fist HQ for Eltan to offer as a reward Make sure all NPCs that joined the PC during BG1 still have their equipment if they show up in Sod or BG2, even as a cameo (Ajantis)
+Distribute group's possessions from the end of SoD to stores in Athkatla Make sure new bhaal-spawn powers are removed during BG2 and all are added back in at the end Clean up unique items that might be duplicated due to playing areas out of normal sequence Make sure there are consequenses to returning to BG before name is cleared Allow for actual transition to dual-class mage from single classed Imoen during her training with Duke Liia